The 4-Year Program

 To qualify for the final two years of the Army ROTC Advanced Course, you must first attend and complete a four-week Cadet Initial Entry Training Course (CIET) at Fort Knox, Kentucky.

 This option is for those who wish to gain military experience by attending monthly drill with the Army National Guard or the Army Reserve while enrolled in Army ROTC.
 In most cases, these branches require a minimum two year commitment upon commissioning.
-Learn more here.
+Learn how to enroll in the SMP.

 If you are currently on active duty or have completed your service, you may already have fulfilled the requirements for the Basic Course.
 You may enroll directly in the Advanced Course and complete ROTC in just two years.
-Learn more here.
+Learn more about the Green to Gold Two-Year Non-Scholarship Option Program.

 by studying historical cases and engaging in interactive exercises.
 Cadets practice